Puppy Start Right Program

 Five classes, once a week.
 Start in any order (you don’t have to start on Module 1).
-Classes are organized around basic clicker training exercises, best-practice advice and exercises to raise your puppy, and structured on and off-leash socialization and playtime with your puppy’s classmates.
+Classes are organized around basic clicker training exercises, best-practice advice and exercises to raise your puppy, and structured on and off-leash socialization and free time with your puppy’s classmates.

 - Socialization Exercise: Resource Guarding/Food Bowl Safety